Tink Thinks: EBA says banks need to increase the quality of their PDS2 APIs

 There was also a significant development regarding the use of eIDAS certificates, the standards for electronic identification in EU.
 In the case of PSD2, everyone from banks and financial institutions to the third parties need to have these certificates.

 The EBA came out and said that banks who are applying for the fallback exemption must support the use of eIDAS certificates by 14 June – the first time they have specified a due date for supporting the certificates and one that is rapidly approaching.

-Very few APIs
+Very few APIs will be compliant

 In the coming weeks, we’ll be publishing a follow-up to our piece on the 41% of European banks that missed 14th March deadline to release testing environments.
 In it, we’ll detail our experience with testing environments across Europe.

 But we can already say now that if the guidelines we discuss above are applied strictly by the regulators, there will not be many (if any) APIs that will be exempted from creating a fallback mechanism.

 We sincerely hope that the EBA API working group can now tackle some of the more fundamental issues that are still outstanding – issues like redirection, account-holder data, 90-day renewals and more.